jkool702/forkrun/DOCS/DESIGN.md

 Batch size is adjusted conservatively toward a target.
 Adjustments are slow to avoid oscillation.

-**Signed batch size protocol** (see INVARIANTS.md for full formal rules):
-* Scanner always publishes negative values (`-abs(N)`)
-* Only workers may flip to positive via CAS (finalization)
-* In full NUMA mode the protocol is simplified but the negative-advisory rule remains

-**Tail ramp-down** is a distinct phase: once `tail_idx` is published the scanner stops changing batch size and all remaining batches become self-describing (sign bit + stride metadata).
+**Tail handling**: once EOF is imminent, the scanner stops changing batch size and publishes final partial batches as normal single-slot entries bounded by chunk/EOF boundaries.
+Workers drain the tail identically to normal operation — no special-case logic required.

 ### Phase 2b: Early Partial Flush (Low-Latency Trickle Mode)